 - There is no need to strain the oysters at this time because they will be added, along with their juice, to a Dutch oven in the first step.

-- Finely chop the leek (white part only), green onions (white and green parts) and the celery and place them all in the same prep bowl.
+- Finely chop the leek (white part only), green onions (white and green parts), and celery; place them all in the same prep bowl.

 - Finely chop the garlic and roughly chop the parsley and place those in two separate prep bowls.